Doctors tackle damaged minds amid Gaza's post-war destruction

 Hamouda and his team, like other psychotherapy units working across the small territory - home to an estimated 1.8 million people, more than half of whom are aged under 18 - can barely cope with the number of patients requiring help.

-The treatment is by necessity basic - an effort to draw children out, to have them paint pictures of their experiences or emotions, to get them to verbalise their circumstances.
+The treatment is by necessity basic - an effort to draw children out, to have them paint pictures of their experiences or emotions, to get them to verbalize their circumstances.

-While a lot can be achieved with such simple techniques, many more require longer-term, personalised psychological care because of the enormity of the mental damage suffered.
+While a lot can be achieved with such simple techniques, many more require longer-term, personalized psychological care because of the enormity of the mental damage suffered.

 "First we provide wounded and traumatized children with immediate pyscho-social support and we give parents some guidance on how to deal with them," says Hamouda.
 Then there is home care and follow up for the more severe cases.